felipelima3110/felipelima3110/README.md

 - 🌱 I’m currently learning ...
-Pyhton, Java, SQL!
+Pyhton and Java!
 Please leave a comment!